• Skip to primary navigation

 Add the Dry Ingredients

-Add all the dry ingredients to that same bowl.
 Now, grab a rubber spatula and stir & fold everything together until no flour patches remain.
+Isn’t this pumpkin bread batter seriously the prettiest color of orange?

 Transfer Batter

-Tip the bowl over your prepared loaf pan, dropping the pumpkin batter into the pan.
 Now, smooth the thick batter into an even layer.
 Finish by smoothing the pumpkin bread batter into a loaf shape.
 Then, optionally, use a butter knife to cut a slit down slightly off-center of the loaf.

 Bake, Cool and Enjoy